-This Boozy Brownies post and the following scrumptious recipe was written by my daughter, Lauren Dezenski who was on her way to Peru in this photo.
+This Boozy Brownies recipe was written by my daughter, Lauren Dezenski who was on her way to Peru in this photo.
 Lauren works in advertising, loves good food and wine and is always on the lookout for her next travel adventure!

 Summer is my season, but I welcome fall and all that it brings: boots and scarves, all things pumpkin and tailgate season for those of us more interested in the social aspect of football.
 Which brings me to Boozy Brownies.

-I’ll be the first to admit that I can get a little competitive when it comes to bringing food to a party because let’s be honest…Pinterest has me and the rest of the world in a frenzy about bringing THE best dish.
+I’ll be the first to admit that I can get a little competitive when it comes to bringing food to a party.
+Let’s be honest…Pinterest has me and the rest of the world in a frenzy about bringing THE best dish.

 Gearing up for a tailgate the next day I wanted something easy to transport, could be made in individual servings, and would combine food and beverage into one neat package.

-I will admit I am a procrastinator, but it’s under pressure that some of us work our best.
+I’ll admit I am a procrastinator, but it’s under pressure that some of us work our best.
 So I scoured Pinterest for a boozy dessert.
-What I found was a lot of from-scratch recipes that I didn’t have the time or patience for at that hour.
+What I found was a lot of from-scratch recipes that I didn’t have the time or patience for.

-It was in true fashion of working best under pressure that Boozy Brownies were born.
+It was in true fashion of working best under pressure that these Boozy Brownies were born.

 My hypothesis was I could take a box mix and swap in alcohol for the measurement of water.
 Off I went with a box of salted caramel brownies and a bottle of Jack Daniels.